Sampaio-Vitor/Sampaio-Vitor/README.md

 ### Hi there 👋🏽, I am Vitor Sampaio!

-I'm a Data Scientist with over 4 years of rich experience, honed at Vale, in transforming complex datasets into actionable insights using both supervised and unsupervised ML techniques.
+I'm a Data Scientist/Machine Learning Engineer with over 4 years of rich experience, honed at Vale, in transforming complex datasets into actionable insights using both supervised and unsupervised ML techniques.
 My proficiency extends to AWS and GCP for ML deployment.
 Beyond my contributions at Vale, I've taken my passion for Data Science to personal projects, some of which are showcased here.
 I also share my insights on Medium.

 🔍 Highlighted Project: